Fighting To Protect Your Future After A DUI/OWI Arrest

-DUI, or “Driving Under the Influence,” is a serious offense with potentially life-altering consequences.
-In Indiana law, the terminology OWI, or “Operating While Intoxicated,” is used interchangeably with DUI and can refer to any drugged or drunk driving crime.
-At Harwell Gray Legal Counsel LLC, we believe that understanding the nature of DUI is the first step toward avoiding it and making informed decisions if you ever face such charges.
+DUI, or driving under the influence, is a serious offense with potentially life-altering consequences.
+In Indiana law, the terminology OWI, or operating while intoxicated, is used interchangeably with DUI and can refer to any drugged or drunk driving crime.
+At Harwell Criminal Defense, we believe that understanding the nature of DUI is the first step toward avoiding it and making informed decisions if you ever face such charges.

 Benefits Of Hiring Our DUI Lawyers In Indianapolis